Sagrantino di Montefalco DOCG: the great red wine of Umbria

 The production disciplinary

 As we said, Sagrantino is a tannic wine, so much so that aging is mandatory for a period of at least 33 months, with at least 12 months in oak barrels for the dry version.
-This must be followed by a further period of refinement in the bottle of at least 4 months.
-Here is the specification.
+This must be followed by at least a 4-month period of refinement in the bottle.

 What does Sagrantino di Montefalco taste like?

-Sagrantino is a solemn, full, alcoholic wine, with powerful tannins: one of the most tannic wines that exist in the world, but how can you recognize it?
+Sagrantino is a solemn, full-bodied, alcoholic wine, with powerful tannins: one of the most tannic wines that exist in the world, but how can you recognize it?

 Color.
-When young it is very dark ruby, ink, to be lost inside.
-Aging tends to garnet.
+It is very dark ruby, ink, to be lost inside when young.
+Aging tends to garner

-The nose offers black cherries, small berries, earthy notes, red flowers, cinchona, but above all anise.
+On the nose, there are black cherries, small berries, earthy notes, red flowers, cinchona, and, most notably, anise.

 Sagrantino the Easter wine

 These characteristics of power and structure betray its Eucharistic-Paschal nature.
 Although the refinement is long and manages to sculpt the tannins and make it soft, the most intriguing version is always the passito.
 Able to give rise to immortal wines, of an intoxicating complexity, full of spicy nuances, memories of incense and round fruit that passes from cherries in alcohol to ripe plums.
 All framed by a lively tannin that keeps the wine dynamic.